 A complete commercial office fitout can get out of hand quickly, and every mistake that occurs during the fitout process comes at a price.
 So, it pays to have quality contractors who know what they’re doing and a professional project manager to coordinate the whole thing.

-Many business owners underestimate the expertise and unique set of skills required to take on an office fitout project.
+Many business owners underestimate the expertise and unique set of skills required to take on a fitout project.
 The person managing the fitout needs to keep a number of things in mind including health and safety, effective and attractive design, and making the best possible use of the space.
 That’s why it’s almost always worthwhile to take advantage of the unique insights a professional fitout project manager has to offer.

 Good quality office design doesn’t spring up out of thin air.
 A lot of work and planning goes into it to get the best results.

-The planning stage helps you iron out any potential issues that may pop up throughout the fitout process, and by planning out your office design ahead of time, you can avoid ad-hoc work that looks bad or is dysfunctional.
+The planning stage helps you iron out any potential issues that may pop up throughout the office fitout process, and by planning out your office design ahead of time, you can avoid ad-hoc work that looks bad or is dysfunctional.
 So, if you rush through the planning stages too quickly, the fitout project may end up costing you more in the end.

 Not Prioritising Layout and Design